Play to Learn

-Why it works : Responsive classrooms in the past five years, public schools have adopted a new curriculum that encourages motion-based learning and social, emotional engagement between students and teachers.
+Why it works : Responsive classrooms in the past five years have been incorporated into public schools.
+By adopting this new curriculum it encourages motion-based learning, social, and emotional engagement between students and teachers.

 Team : Elise Sokolowski Experience Design ‘19, Anna Kim Strategist ‘19 , Meredith Makhoul Strategist ‘19